-Suzanne Cridge, Director It is a privilege to watch and understand continues to empower school leaders to grow remarkable actions in schools to engage families and communities in learning partnerships.
-The full value of this initiative is so hard to capture given the ripple effect of the impact of the positive actions and relationships that it continues to build across school
+Suzanne Cridge, Director It is a privilege to watch and understand how the investment in Fair Education continues to empower school leaders to grow remarkable actions in schools to engage families and communities in learning partnerships.
+The full value of this initiative is so hard to capture given the ripple effect of the impact of the positive actions and relationships that it continues to build across school communities.